zeekay/workpool/README.md

 This Convex component pools actions and mutations to restrict parallel requests.

+- Configure multiple pools with different parallelism.
+- Retry failed actions (with backoff and jitter) for [idempotent actions](#idempotency), fully configurable (respecting parallelism).
+- An `onComplete` callback so you can build durable, reliable workflows.
+Called when the work is finished, whether it succeeded, failed, or was canceled.

+## Use cases

+### Separating and throttling async workloads

 Suppose you have some important async work, like sending verification emails, and some less important async work, like scraping data from an API.
 If all of these are scheduled with `ctx.scheduler.runAfter`, they'll compete with each